canonical/launchpad-manual/docs/developer/explanation/ideas-behind-launchpad/security.rst

 We only use Ubuntu LTS releases, which gets professional security support.

-We monitor updates of both system and :doc:`Python packages <pip>` closely, and update or patch our systems and applications accordingly.
+We monitor updates of both system and :doc:`Python packages <../setting-up-launchpad/pip>` closely, and update or patch our systems and applications accordingly.

 We use a restrictive network setup between all our systems, especially